More Info In The 2024 FAQ

 SOUND POLICY: The placement of sound camps at Reclaim is carefully chosen (considering topography, forested perimeter, landscape) to maintain a pleasant experience for the sound camps, surrounding campers, other theme camps, and most notably: neighbors surrounding the event venue.
 Nightly sound limits are an effort to minimize sound complaints and maintain the sustainability of the event and community relationships.
 Please do your part to burn responsibly.
 Do it for Mosaic’s future.

 Who does the Sound Policy pertain to?
-Sound policies are for ANY participant, art installation, or theme camp employing any amplified sound system (1 to 10000W) or loud musical instruments.Theme camps are encouraged to include information regarding any sound equipment with their theme camp registration.
-All sound installations, large or small, will require a permit to be issued at Gate.
-Please let our Gate staff know you have a sound installation so you can receive the appropriate permit.
+Sound policies are for ANY participant, art installation, or theme camp employing any amplified sound system (1 to 10000W) or loud musical instruments.
+Theme camps are encouraged to include information regarding any sound equipment with their theme camp registration.

 What are the event sound guidelines?
 Sound Squad volunteers will work with each camp and installation to encourage a sound environment that is sustainable and appropriate to the present situation.
-Since situations may change depending on things such as neighboring sound camps, activities and attendee participation Sound Squad members may ask for volume adjustments that are beyond the general guidelines below.
+Since situations may change depending on things such as neighboring sound camps, activities, and attendee participation, Sound Squad members may ask for volume adjustments that are beyond the general guidelines below.

 No matter the time of day, sound from any size audio installation should generate no more than 90 decibels of sound at 40 feet from the source of the sound.